- In this section:

 This is a fun, interactive workshop, which will look at how people identify themselves beyond their sexual orientation.
 Where do you fit into the bi community?
 Do you feel alone or that you’re not the same as everyone else?
 This session will allow people to find other people with similar interests and make friends.

-Posters and flyers for the event are available to download here:
+Posters and flyers for the event will be available to download here soon:

 We’re extremely grateful to anyone who can pass leaflets onto their friends or colleagues or display posters at work or to the public.
 Email Bicymru@yahoo.co.uk to request copies and we’ll meet you or post copies to you if you are unable to print them in colour and in the stated sizes.